 There is nothing absurd, or even especially visionary, in such a notion.
-Masculine and feminine are not the inalienable prerogatives of male and female-I long ago came to recognize gender not as a balance but as a continuum, into which sex can be allotted at various points.
-Yin and yang, as the Chinese long ago demonstrated, are poles not of sexuality but of humanity in toto-categories of soul, you might say, rather than definitions of sex.
-The species needs both qualities, and one of our tragedies is that they are so often in opposition-the macho against the maidenly, active against passive, tough against tender, yang versus yin.
-Could it not be that in Boy George and his kind, or more properly in the dazed, wondering, but strangely affectionate response that they get from humanity at large, we are seeing early signs of a treaty?
+Masculine and feminine are not the inalienable prerogatives of male and female -I long ago came to recognise gender not as a balance but as a continuum, into which sex can be allotted at various points.
+Yin and yang, as the Chinese long ago demonstrated, are poles not of sexuality but of humanity in toto -categories of soul, you might say, rather than definitions ▶14

+WHAT I THINK OF BOY GEORGE 124 of sex.
+The species needs both qualities and one of our tragedies is that they are so tragedies is that they are so often in opposition-the macho against the maidenly, active against passive, tough against tender, yang versus yin.
+Could it not be that in Boy George and his kind, or in the affectionate response that they get from humanity at large, we are seeing early signs of a treaty?
 I hear rude laughter!
-It is a long way, I know, from Boy George to Teilhard de Chardin, and one does not expect essays that begin with sex-change disclosures to end with jejune theology.
-Besides, there are countless chauvinists of both camps still wedded to the notion that sex is what makes the world go round, and that gender is its handmaiden.
-Bombarded by propagandists from Freud to Mae West, from marriage counselors to cosmetics advertisers, citizens of the capitalist West in particular have come to suppose that the contest of sex, and no less the clash of gender, is essential to human fulfillment.
+It is a long way, I know, from Boy George to Teilhard de Chardin, and one does not expect essays that begin with sex-change dis-closures to end with jejune theology.
+Besides, there are countless chauvinists of both camps still wedded to the notion that sex is what makes the world go round and that corndom in its camps still wedded to the notion that sex is what makes the world go round, and that gender is its handmaiden.
+Bombarded by propagandists from Freud to Mae West, from marriage coun-sellors to cosmetics advertisers, citizens of the capitalist West in particular have come to suppose that the contest of sex is essential to human fulfilment. to human fulfilment.